ParisArchitecture & Ecriture

 Architecture & Ecriture aims to celebrate writing as a critical and creative practice.
 It welcomes architects as well as writers, curators or artists interested in spatial theory and literature to join in the production of exciting new written and performative pieces.

-Modeled on the Parisian literary Salon, Architecture & Ecriture will draw largely, though not exclusively, from French cultural studies and literature.
-We will explore how various forms of writing, and in particular the form of the Essai as set out by Montaigne, might contribute to the development of architectural thinking.
+Modeled on the Parisian literary Salon, Architecture & Ecriture will draw largely, though not exclusively, from French cultural studies and literature and will be run in English.
+We will explore how various forms of writing, in particular the form of the Essai as set out by Montaigne, might contribute to the development of architectural thinking.

 Architecture & Ecriture is hosted by the Villa Vassilieff, former home and studio of artist Marie Vassilieff, who welcomed avant-garde artists to her kitchen, including Picasso, Jean Cocteau, and Alfred Jarry.
 Today the Villa opens its doors again to artists in residence, art events and exhibitions.